Everest Base Camp Trek in October

 Cost – USD 30 (Npr 3,000)

 Mount Everest rests inside the Sagarmatha National Park, Solukhumbu.
-Trekkers need to get necessary national park entry permit.
+Trekkers need to get the necessary national park entry permit.
 There is a checkpoint in Monjo, where you need to show your permit cards.

-There are few checkpoints along the way and you need to register your permit.
+There are a few checkpoints along the way and you need to register your permit.
 If you are trekking through an agency, they will manage all the permits for you.

 For independent trekkers, the cost is the same as those trekking through an agency.
 You can get the permit either in Kathmandu or in Monjo.
 The cost is the same in both Kathmandu and Monjo.